reach4help/reach4help/covidhelphub-frontend/README.md

 **Backend**

 The frontend currently uses local storage.
 The backend which is in hasura is in development.
-To work on the backend, look at the README.md in hasura-backend.
+To work on the backend look at the README.md in covidhelphub-backend.

 ## Coding

 Look for issues with CHH-project as a tag that are not assigned.
 Eventually CHH will use Zenhub for priority of issues and to see what stage it is in.
 It is best to take issues from Product backlog or Sprint backlog of https://app.zenhub.com/workspaces/reach4help-chh-60d5ed8864e63f0010924781/board?repos=248581239.
 If you don't have access, contact Ethan, Shayan, or any other development lead and provide your github email.

 For now, we are using a Google sheet https://docs.google.com/spreadsheets/d/1JQNCwXmnOZr_lYDI2b2JO-RwfHkmIee4/edit#gid=710538609.
 This will be migrated to Github Issues.

+It is recommended to reviewing code for programs and how it is divided into model (objectModel), fetching data (services), and UI (components).
+Some of the code in programComponent is complicated in order to handle multi-record updates.
+In most cases, you will be working with single record updates.

+Most issues will involve all three.
+If additional fields are needed or thiere is no resource, you can modify the objectModel.